Israel Experience High School Scholarship Program

 - Applicants presently in school outside of the United States are not eligible to apply.

-- Applicant must be committed to participating in Jewish communal activities after returning from Israel.
+- Participation in Jewish communal activities after returning from Israel is strongly encouraged.

 - Families may apply for only one JUF Israel experience financial need scholarship in any one academic year, except in the instance of twins or other multiples.
 Applicants must wait a full year before applying for a second JUF Israel experience financial need scholarship, and are only eligible to do so if the second program is substantially different from the previous program.